Sreerag-ibtl/Sreerag-ibtl/README.md

 -->

-- 🔭 I’m currently working on ...Malayalam OCR
+- 🔭 I’m currently working on ...OCR
 - 🌱 I’m currently learning ...There's a lot.
 - 👯 I’m looking to collaborate on ...Anything related to cognition.
 - 🤔 I’m looking for help with ...I just don't do that anyway.